hotwax/oms-documentation/Plugins/Manage app styling with @hotwax-apps-theme package.md

 ### Overview

-The @hotwax/apps-theme package is a software library developed by HotWax Commerce that provides stylin functionalities for applications.
+The Apps theme package is a software library developed by HotWax Commerce that provides styling functionalities for applications.
 By using this package, HotWax enhances the visual appearance and user interface of applications.

 ## Usage